AI-Hypercomputer/ml-goodput-measurement/README.md

  insight into the productivity of ML workloads and utilization of compute resources.

+ The package also exposes Goodput Monitoring APIs which allow asynchronous query and export of the job's Goodput to Tensorboard with configurable upload interval.

 ## Components

+ The ML Goodput Measurement library consists of the following main components:

+  - `GoodputRecorder`

+  - `GoodputCalculator`
+  - `GoodputMonitor`

+ The `GoodputRecorder`
- The ML Goodput Measurement library consists of two main components: the `GoodputRecorder` and the `GoodputCalculator`.
-The `GoodputRecorder` exposes APIs to the client to export key timestamps while a training job makes progress, namely APIs that allow logging of productive step time and total job run time.
+ exposes APIs to the client to export key timestamps while a training job makes progress, namely APIs that allow logging of productive step time and total job run time.
 The library will serialize and store this data in Google Cloud Logging.

  The `GoodputCalculator` exposes APIs to compute Goodput based on the recorded data.
 Cloud Logging handles its internal operations asynchronously.
  The recommended way to compute Goodput is to run an analysis program separate from the training application, either on a CPU instance or on the users' development machine.

+ The `GoodputMonitor` exposes APIs to query and upload goodput data to Tensorboard asynchronously.
+It does this by instantiating a `GoodputCaluclator` under the hood.

 ## Installation